-The Council currently has external borrowing of £218.50 million with Public Works Loan Board. £198.50 million was taken out in 2012 to facilitate the self-financing of the Housing Revenue Account and the first repayment of this borrowing of £20 million was made at the end of 2020/21 and was then replaced by another loan of the same amount from the Public Works Loans Board.
+The Council currently has external borrowing of £288.50 million with Public Works Loan Board. £198.50 million was taken out in 2012 to facilitate the self-financing of the Housing Revenue Account and the repayments of this borrowing have then been replaced by other loans of the same amount from the Public Works Loans Board.
 The remainder of the balance also relates to the Housing Revenue Account and was taken out to finance capital expenditure.